erikdejonge/puffin/README.md

 Lines that evaluate to None are skipped, allowing complex filtering of results.
 In this case, the provided namespace is just `line` and `row`.

-    # Silly filter for all pids owned by kurt and have value mod 10
+    # filter for all pids owned by kurt and have pid mod 10
     $ ps aux | puf -l 'row[1] if row[0] == "kurt" and row[1] % 10 == 0 else None'
     48560
     94390